LTE-enabled wireless edge solutions can help districts adapt to the new normal in education

 - Administrators who want to open classrooms in new locations or temporary locations can use Cradlepoint's NetCloud for Branch and LTE routers to create connected classrooms anywhere, allowing for additional classrooms or space to enable lower density learning.

-- Districts that want to provide a geographically extended Wi-Fi network to serve their students and community can use Cradlepoint’s solutions for Private LTE, which use shared or unlicensed cellular spectrum to create a large network that can be used by teachers, students, or administrators without incurring cellular data costs or a large infrastructure upgrade.
+- Districts that want to provide a geographically extended Wi-Fi network to serve their students and community can use Cradlepoint’s solutions for Private LTE and 5G, which use shared or unlicensed cellular spectrum to create a large network that can be used by teachers, students, or administrators without incurring cellular data costs or a large infrastructure upgrade.

 The importance of security and CIPA compliance